 On May 6, 2022, the Idaho Department of Insurance applied to the Centers for Medicare and Medicaid Services (CMS) and to the United States Department of the Treasury for a Section 1332 State Innovation Waiver.
 The purpose of this Innovation “Reinsurance Waiver” is to reduce the cost of individual market health insurance by offsetting the premium impact of high-cost health conditions.
-The proposed effective date for the waiver is January 1, 2023.
+The application was approved by the U.S Department of Health & Human Services and the U.S. Department of the Treasury on August 16, 2022.
+The effective date for the waiver is January 1, 2023.

 In 2017, Idaho legislation was passed which amended Chapter 55, Title 41, Idaho Code, to create an “invisible” reinsurance program within the Idaho Individual High Risk Reinsurance Pool, allowing for reinsurance of individuals and dependents already enrolled in individual health insurance.
 Eligibility for reinsurance is based on a diagnosis of one or more serious health conditions, as determined by the Pool’s Board.
 By ceding these high-risk individuals to the Pool and paying a reinsurance premium, carriers are able to mitigate the impact of the costliest health claims to the individual market premiums, as the Pool pays a percentage of the claims once the claims reach an annual threshold.
 This helps to stabilize the individual health insurance market, resulting in lower premiums than would otherwise occur.